-- be applied to ERPs directly or with little modification, e.g., RA, EA, RPA and EEGNet, whereas SSVEP is a quite different paradigm. - 2) Two new applications of EEG-based BCIs, i.e., aBCI and regression problems, have been attracting increasing research interest.
+- Among the three classic BCI paradigms (MI, ERP, and SSVEP), SSVEP seems to receive the least amount of attention.
+Very few TL approaches have been proposed recently.
+One reason may be that MI and ERP are very similar, so many TL approaches developed for MI can be applied to ERPs directly or with little modification, e.g., RA, EA, RPA, and EEGNet, whereas SSVEP is a quite different paradigm. - 2) Two new applications of EEG-based BCIs, i.e., aBCI and regression problems, have been attracting increasing research interest.
 Interestingly, both of them are passive BCIs [120].
 Although both classification and regression problems can be formulated in aBCIs, existing research has focused almost exclusively on classification problems. - 3) Adversarial attacks, one of the latest developments in EEG-based BCIs, can be performed across different machine learning models by utilizing the transferability of adversarial examples.
 However, explicitly considering TL between different domains may further improve the attack performance.
-For example, in black-box attacks, TL can make use of publicly available datasets to reduce the number of queries to the victim model or, in other words, to better approximate the victim model given the same number of queries. - 4) Most TL studies focused on cross-subject/session transfers.
+For example, in black-box attacks, TL can make use of publicly available data sets to reduce the number of queries to the victim model or, in other words, to better approximate the victim model given the same number of queries. - 4) Most TL studies focused on cross-subject/session transfers.
 Cross-device transfers have started to attract attention, but cross-task transfers remain largely unexplored.
-To our knowledge, there has been only one such study [50] since 2016.
-Effective cross-device and cross-task transfers would make EEG-based BCIs much more practical. - 5) Among various TL approaches, Riemannian geometry and deep learning are emerging and gaining momentum, each of which has a group of approaches proposed. - 6) Although most research on TL in BCIs has focused on classifiers or regression models, i.e., at the pattern recognition stage, TL in BCIs can also be performed in trial alignment, e.g., RA, EA, LA and RPA, in signal filtering, e.g., transfer kernel common spatial patterns [51], and in feature extraction/selection, e.g., CSDF-ReliefF and CSDF-mRMR [116].
+To the best of our knowledge, there has been only one such study [50] since 2016.
+Effective cross-device and cross-task transfers would make EEG-based BCIs much more practical. - Among various TL approaches, Riemannian geometry and deep learning are emerging and gaining momentum, each of which has a group of approaches proposed. - 6) Although most research on TL in BCIs has focused on classifiers or regression models, i.e., at the pattern recognition stage, TL in BCIs can also be performed in trial alignment, e.g., RA, EA, LA, and RPA, in signal filtering, e.g., transfer kernel CSPs [51], and in feature extraction/selection, e.g., CSDF-ReliefF and CSDF-mRMR [116].
 Additionally, these TL-based individual components can also be assembled into a complete machine learning pipeline to achieve even better performance.
 For example, EA and LA data alignment schemes have been combined with TL classifiers [50], [60], and CSDF-ReliefF and CSDF-mRMR feature selection approaches have also been integrated with TL classifiers [116]. - 7) TL can also be integrated with other machine learning approaches, e.g., active learning [24], for improved performance [25], [26].